Background Removal (Binary)#

 Use the binary background removal endpoint when:

-• Server-to-server workflows: Direct file I/O without JSON overhead, perfect for backend processing
+• Server-to-server workflows: Direct file I/O without JSON or base64 overhead

 • CLI tools and scripts: Save the transparent PNG directly to disk